ontolex/morph/draft.md

 MP: given the parallelism between the inflection and derivation subcomponents of the generation component, I would expect InflectionRule to generate something too -- namely, ontolex:Forms.
 Should we change the domain and range accordingly?

-Note: updated according to draft from Feb 2022.

 subclasses CompoundRule and DerivationRule.
 Normally, a derivation rule will involve one specific morpheme or one allomorphic variant.
 A compound rule can involve an interfix or another morphophonological process.

 > ----
-> Class **morph:DerivationRule**: Derivation is a lexical process that generates one lexical entry from another by means of a  derivational affix.
+> Class **morph:DerivationRule** refers to rules that take one LexicalEntry as input and generate another LexicalEntry as output through the addition of a derivational affix.
->

 >  ---

-> ----
-> MP: Class **morph:DerivationRule** refers to rules that take one LexicalEntry as input.
+> Class **morph:CompoundingRule** refers to rules that take more than one LexicalEntry as input to generate the output Lexical.
->

 >  ---

-MP: I would rather not mention the presence of an affix so as to make the definition sufficiently general to cover conversion too (as happens in WFL data)

-> ----
-> MP: Class **morph:CompoundingRule** refers to rules that take more than one LexicalEntry as input.
->
->  ---
 ### morph:WordFormationRelation

 > ---
-> class **morph:WordFormationRelation** is an `vartrans:LexicalRelation` that describes the way that a specific lexical entry is formed, with the `vartrans:target` representing the resulting lexical entry, and the `vartrans:source` representing the morphological base (in derivation) or head (in compounding).
+> class **morph:WordFormationRelation** is a subclass of `vartrans:LexicalRelation` that describes the way in which a specific lexical entry is formed, with the `vartrans:target` representing the resulting lexical entry, and the `vartrans:source` representing the morphological base (in derivation) or head (in compounding).
 >
 > ----

-CC: new; note that this definition covers derivation and `morph:CompoundHead` but *not* `morph:CompoundRelation`.
-MP: can this be solved simply by specifying "head or other constituents"?

-Note that word formation relations do not (= no longer) replicate the full typology of word formation processes.
-Also, a word formation does not provide a link with derivational affixes or interfixes in compounding involved in the compound.
-Instead, this is modelled via `morph:WordFormationRule`:
+> ---
+> class **morph:WordFormationRelation** is a subclass of `vartrans:LexicalRelation` that relates two lexical entries that are derivationally related, with the `vartrans:target` representing the resulting lexical entry, and the `vartrans:source` representing the morphological base (in derivation) or head and other constituents (in compounding).

+> ----

 >----
-> property **morph:wordFormationRule** relates  two  lexical  entries  that  stand  in  some  word formation relation.
+> property **morph:wordFormationRule** relates a word formation relation to the word formation rule that is applied to the source lexical entry in order to obtain the target lexical entry.
 > Domain: morph:WordFormationRelation
 > Range: morph: WordFormationRule
->

 >---

->----
-> MP: property **morph:wordFormationRule** relates a word formation relation to the rule that is applied to the source lexical entry in order to obtain the target lexical entry.
-> Domain: morph:WordFormationRelation
-> Range: morph: WordFormationRule
->
->---

 Accordingly, the morphological derivation of German *Schönheit* "beauty" can be encoded as:

   :schoenheit-entry a ontolex:LexicalEntry;
                ontolex:canonicalForm [ ontolex:writtenRep "Schönheit"@de ].
   :schoen-entry a ontolex:LexicalEntry.
                ontolex:canonicalForm [ ontolex:writtenRep "schön"@de ].
   :schoen_heit a morph:WordFormationRelation;
                vartrans:source :schoen-entry;
                vartrans:target :schoenheit-entry;
                morph:wordFormationRule :_heit-rule.
   :_heit-rule a morph:WordFormationRule, morph:DerivationRule;
               morph:involves :_heit-morph;
               morph:generates :schoenheit-entry.
   :_heit-morph a morph:Morph, morph:Suffix;
               ontolex:lexicalForm [ ontolex:writtenRep "-heit"@de ].

 > ---
 > class **morph:CompoundRelation** is a `morph:WordFormationRelation` that connects a (lexical entry representing a) morphological consituent of a compound with the (lexical entry representing the) compound.
 This is a reification of `decomp:subTerm`: A compound relation entails that the constituent is a subterm of the compound.
->

 > ----

-CC 2022-02-23 (offline): is that really necessary? why can't we just use `decomp` ?
-I guess this is for cases in which we don't know the head, but then, we can also just omit the source.

-telco 2022-04-20: is to be redefined as a reification of `decomp:subTerm`.

 > ---
 > class **morph:CompoundHead** is a `morph:WordFormationRelation` that connects the (lexical entry representing the) morphological head of a compound with the (lexical entry representing the) compound.
->

 > ----

 ## Open questions

 These are questions we decided to postpone until finalization of the module.
 Don't use that for on-going discussions, that's what minutes are for.

 - shouldn’t LexicalEntry (except as superclass of morph:Morph) be an ontolex:Word
   - MI: I think there was a discussion about this in the very beginning (about affixes).
 To check
   - CC: PRO: semantics: otherwise everything we define for lexical entry then also applies to `morph:Morph`, this could be abused in unforeseen ways
   - CC: CON: makes a more complicated diagram
   - JM: tbc whether there are inflected multi-word expressions (if so => CON)
   - JM: CON: in general, users should be clever enough to figure that out without putting it explicitly into the diagram